 All students are required, by the end of the first year of study (first semester of study for Mid-Career Professional Track students), to choose, in consultation with their M.A. advisory committee, either a thesis or non-thesis track.
-Students must file the appropriate form before enrolling in the second year of study (second semester of study for Mid-Career Professional Track students).
+Thesis Track and Non-Thesis Track Planning Guides are available at https://easc.osu.edu/degrees/eas-ma/handbook to guide students through the process.